-- 150 ml milk plus a few tablespoons extra for brushing at the end
+- 150 ml milk (I used oat milk) plus a few tablespoons extra for brushing at the end

-- 3 chopped sundried tomatoes drained of oil on kitchen paper
+- 3 sundried tomatoes drained of oil on kitchen paper and finely chopped

 Preheat the oven to 200°C(fan)/220°C/gas mark 7.
 Cover a baking sheet with greaseproof baking paper.

 Turn out the mixture onto a lightly floured surface.
 Roll out to a thickness of 2.5cm/1inch.
 Cut into rounds using a pastry cutter.
+I used a small cutter and ended up with 15 scones.
 Place on your prepared baking sheet.

 Brush the tops with a little extra milk and bake in the preheated oven for 20 minutes until golden brown on top.